Good Molecules: Niacinamide Brightening Toner

 Treatment of hyperpigmentation

-• ❯ Stop the overproduction of the pigment melanin in deeper skin layers.
+• ❯ Stopping the overproduction of melanin in deeper skin layers

 Niacinamide